 Part 2 – (13:00 Minutes)

 Ferlinghetti, America’s radical, west coast poet-critic, was educated by the American academic establishment.
 He studied at Mount Hermon, the elite Massachusetts preparatory academy, from which he graduated to the University of North Carolina, where he studied journalism and worked on the staff of the Daily Tarheel.
-In the late-40s/early-50s, after serving in the U.S. Navy, Ferlinghetti earned a master’s degree at Columbia University, and a doctoral degree at the University of Paris.
+In the late-40s/early-50s, after serving in the U.S. Navy, Ferlinghetti earned a Master’s degree in English literature at Columbia University, and a Ph.D. in comparative literature at the University of Paris.
 This plain-spoken activist was a keystone figure in the Beat Movement, for his poetry and even more for City Lights, the bookstore he founded in San Francisco which became a nerve center for the Beats.
 About to turn 100, Ferlinghetti remains the bohemian’s Bohemian Writer.
 His greatest poems are collected in Ferlinghetti’s Greatest Poems.

 Two L.A.
 Freeway Poems

 Art forms often have their signature beginnings.
 April 15, 1874 – The first exhibition of Impressionist artworks debuted at the Paris gallery of Paul Durand-Ruel, 35 Boulevard des Capucines, and included 165 works by Edgar Degas, Pierre-Auguste Renoir, Alfred Sisley, Jean-Baptiste-Léopold Levert, Berthe Morisot, Camille Pissarro, and 24 other artists, most notably Claude Monet, whose oil painting Impression, soleil levant (Impression, Sunrise) became the source of the group’s name.